-ORMATION (Please help us keep our r records current) Today's Date: Name(s): Occupation(s): · · · Address: Home phone: Work phone: Fax: of family mem E-mail: of family members in your home: Children / Ages: ERS/CONDO OWNERS/RENT yes no erty currently insured for what it would cost to replace it at today's prices?  yes 🖵 no Do you own any paintings, collections, a antiques, or other valuable items? yes no Do you ever keep over \$200 in cash or other valuable documents in your house? yes no Do you maintain important personal rec ords on your home computer? yes no Do you conduct business for your home or store business property at home? yes no Do you have a woodstove or kerosene h neater in use at your home? yes no Do you presently have a fire or burglar a alarm system in your home? yes no Are any members of your household no t related to you? yes no Do you or any other member of your ho usehold live in another location part-time i.e., student away at school?  yes 🖵 no Do you own any other real estate such as a vacation home or condominium? yes no Do you rent any portion of your home or garage; or own any property that you rent to others? yes I no Have you recently done any remodeling at your home, or do you plan to in the near future? 🖵 yes 🗖 no Are you aware that you may not be insured for flood or earthquake insurance in your standard policy?
-Do you own any y of the following types of property?
-Jewelry 🖵 yes 🗖 no Furs 🗖 yes 🗖 no Guns 🗖 yes □ no Cameras □ yes □ no Computers □ yes □ no Antiques/Paintings  yes 🗋 no Collections 🖵 yes 🗋 no Silverware, goldware, or pewterware 🖵 yes 🖵 no AUTOMOBI LE/MISCELLANEOUS VEHICI LES  yes 🖵 no Does anyone in your household have a use? company car or other vehicle furnished for their regular  yes 🖵 no Do you ever rent cars for either persona I or business use? yes no , motor home, motorcycle, ATV, golf cart, or snowmobile? 🗅 yes 🗅 no If you own a pickup or van, does it contain items such as carpeting, special furnishings, camping equipment, or other customization? yes no Are any of your vehicles used to carry people or cargo for a fee? yes no Are any of your vehicles used for business, other than to drive to and from work? yes no Are all of the vehicles listed on your insurance policy owned by you or your spouse? yes no Are all of the licensed drivers in your household listed on your insurance policy? 🔲 yes 🔲 no Have you ever considered increasing your deductibles to lower your premiums?
-OTHER PER SONAL INSURANCE  yes 🖵 no any member of your household have a private pilot's license or take flying lessons?
+GENERAL INF ORMATION (Please help us keep our records current) Today's Date: Name(s): Occupation(s): Address: Home phone: Work phone: Fax: 11 - f f E-mail: Ibers in your home: Children / Ages: 1 ERS/CONDO OWNERS/RENTERS 🖵 yes 🗖 no Are your home and your personal property currently insured for what it would cost to replace it at today's prices? 🗖 yes 🗖 no Do you own any paintings, collections, antiques, or other valuable items?  yes 🔲 no Do you ever keep over \$200 in cash or other valuable documents in your house?  yes 🗖 no Do you maintain important personal records on your home computer?  yes 🔲 no Do you conduct business for your home or store business property at home? yes no Do you have a woodstove or kerosene heater in use at your home?  yes 🖵 no Do you presently have a fire or burglar alarm system in your home?  yes 🖵 no Are any members of your household not related to you? yes I no Do you or any other member of your household live in another location part-time i.e., student away at school?  yes 🔲 no Do you own any other real estate such as a vacation home or condominium? yes no Do you rent any portion of your home or garage; or own any property that you rent to others?  yes 🔲 no Have you recently done any remodeling at your home, or do you plan to in the near future?  yes 🖵 no Are you aware that you may not be insured for flood or earthquake insurance in your standard policy?
+Do you own any / of the following types of property?
+Jewelry 🖵 yes □ no Furs □ yes □ no Guns □ yes □ no Cameras □ yes □ no Computers □ yes □ no Antiques/Paintir ngs 🖵 yes 🗖 no Collections 🖵 yes 🗖 no Silverware, goldware, or pewterware 🖵 yes 🗖 no AUTOMOBI LE/MISCELLANEOUS VEHICLES 🖵 yes 🗖 no Does anyone in your household have a company car or other vehicle furnished for their regular use?  yes 🔲 no Do you ever rent cars for either personal or business use? yes 🗋 no Do you or any member of your household own or operate any type of recreational vehicle such as a motor home, motorcycle, ATV, golf cart, or snowmobile?  yes 🖵 no If you own a pickup or van, does it contain items such as carpeting, special furnishings, camping equipment, or other customization?  yes 🔲 no Are any of your vehicles used to carry people or cargo for a fee? yes no Are any of your vehicles used for business, other than to drive to and from work? yes I no Are all of the vehicles listed on your insurance policy owned by you or your spouse? yes I no Are all of the licensed drivers in your household listed on your insurance policy? yes I no Have you ever considered increasing your deductibles to lower your premiums?
+SONAL INSURANCE yes no Do you own a boat or airplane, or does any member of your household have a private pilot's license or take flying lessons?